 November 30, 2016

-Shannon Mulvihill, Executive Director of Focus for Health
+Shannon Mulvihill, FORMER Executive Director of Focus for Health

 We all want our supplements to be safe.
 No one wants to spend money on a pill or use a cream that won’t work, or worse, could make you sick.
 The FDA is proposing new guidelines that some say is a massive attack on the supplement industry.
 But is tighter control by the FDA really the answer?
 And is their motivation to get involved really about keeping us safe?